-As they experience drama, students are exposed to a range of cultures, times and locations.
-Students learn about safety in dramatic play and in interaction with other actors.
+Learners experience different roles and situations related to real life and everyday experiences.
+They explore voice and movement to create a role.
+They experience drama as a performer and audience.
+As they explore drama, learners experience drama from a range of cultures, times and locations.
+Students learn about safety in dramatic play and personal space through their interaction with other actors.